MattDodsonEnglish/docs/readme.md

 ### Tags Page

-To create the Tags page:
+To create a Tags page:
-- From the Ghost admin `Pages` section, create a new page and call it **Tags** for example
+1. From the Ghost admin **Pages** section, create a new page.
+Give it a title, for example "Tags."
-- From `Page settings`, choose the `Tags` template from the `Template` dropdown
+2. In **Page settings**, select the **Tags** template.
-- Publish the page
+3. Publish the page.
-- To add the page to the navigation, please check the [Navigation](#navigation) section above
+4. To add the page to the navigation, please check the [Navigation](#navigation) section above.

 ![Ghost Tags Page](https://d33wubrfki0l68.cloudfront.net/450bd467288a88b5b03edeaa1ea1c7845153a820/d0089/images/docs/ghost/shared/tags-page.png)